JabRef/user-documentation/en/setup/stringeditor.md

 For instance, if many entries are from a journal with an abbreviation that may be hard to remember, such as 'J. Theor.
 Biol.' \(Journal of Theoretical Biology\), a string named JTB could be defined to represent the journal's name.
 Instead of repeating the exact journal name in each entry, the characters '\#JTB\#' \(without quotes\) are put into the _journal_ field of each, ensuring the journal name is written identically each time.

 A string reference can appear anywhere in a field, always by enclosing the string's name in a pair of '\#' characters.
-This syntax is specific for JabRef, and differs slightly from the _BibTeX_ notation that is produced when you save your database.
+This syntax is specific for JabRef, and differs slightly from the _BibTeX_ notation that is produced when you save your library.
 Strings can only be used for the fields defined under **File → Preferences → Entry**.
-You can add any other fields that may need to contain the '\#' character and that may be processed by BibTeX/LaTeX.
+You can add any other fields for which you may enable BibTeX string support.
+Here, you cannot use the '\#' character for processing by BibTeX/LaTeX any more.

 A string may in the same way be referred in the content of another string, provided the referred string is defined _before_ the referring one.